 ICS Internet Component Suite is a free component suite from OverByte

-ICS contains free Delphi websocket components which allow you to write apps which implement websocket clients and websocket servers.
+ICS contains free Delphi websocket components which allow you to write apps that implement WebSocket clients and WebSocket servers.
 The ICS library is available only as source code and it works on all versions of Delphi from 7 right up to the latest versions.
 ICS also works cross-platform for macOS using Firemonkey.

 The websockets are only a small part of ICS and it includes code for other protocols such as FTP, SMTP, HTTP and also supports SSL and TLS via OpenSSL.
 You can download ICS Internet Component Suite via GetIt: https://getitnow.embarcadero.com/ics-for-fmx-and-vcl/ or go directly to the OverByte download area to get the very latest version: http://wiki.overbyte.eu/wiki/index.php/ICS_Download